How can myCourses become a tool that empowers students during their academic career?

 Students can set up custom reminders for assignments in myCourses, such as an essay due at the end of the semester.

 Students can check their progress through the semester and make sure they are on track.
 Highlights tells the student what courses they are doing well in and what courses they need support with.

 Engage in conversations

 There was a need to create a support system that facilitates easier and faster communication between faculty and students.
-I created two communication channels - a private chat, and a commenting system.

 Students can contact their professors or peers through the built-in chat system in myCourses.
 They can mark important messages from their professors with a star, find that one important file the professor sent, and even give a topic to each conversation.
 Topics are just like subjects in emails and help give easy context to the conversations.

 Students can comment on any content put up by the professor in real-time, asking questions or keeping professors accountable for updating content.
 They can even select and comment on specific areas of an image.